 Having said all this, it’s quite possible that something from the minds of Mark Gatiss and Steven Moffat (rather than from Sir Arthur Conan Doyle) will provide another explanation for why the show needs to take a major sabbatical.
 And it could be that Abbington used the phrase “golden wrap” simply because there is no new Sherlock anywhere on the horizon, if ever.

-One way or another, on Sunday 15th January we’ll have an answer to this particular problem – even if it isn’t completely final…
+One way or another, soon we’ll have an answer to this particular problem – even if it isn’t completely final…